 Shark trips are available from mid June to October.
 We steam to an area known as the Celtic Deep, around 30-35 miles offshore and fish up to 6 rods at a time.
 It’s a 12 hour day usually leaving at 7am.

 Best time for Porbeagles has traditionally been early in the season although we caught them throughout the season in 2019 with 45 in total up to 300lb.
 Due to Covid restrictions we were not able to get going till 10th July last year but porgy numbers were good, with 43, averaging 2.5/trip with 9 in one day up till mid August.
 Threshers were leaping as usual July/August plus a large Mako on one trip.
 There was a lot going on in the Deep last year, major tuna and whale activity.

 Tuna have been more prominent from late August on.
-We were fortunate enough to land a 300lb fish in August 2016 and lost a couple last year.
-All equipment can be provided.
-As with all local charters there is a strict catch and release policy.
+We were fortunate enough to land a 300lb fish in August 2016 and lost a couple in 2017 and again last year.
+We are not allowed to target them but occasionally hook up on the shark gear.

 A variety of floats are used but you don’t need anything fancy.
 500ml plastic bottles, Mountain Dew or similar are bright green so easy to spot.
 Some anglers slosh a bit of paint around inside clear bottles to make them stand out.
 A variety of colours make identification between anglers easier.
 Cable tie a swivel to the neck of the bottle rather than tie them on and they don’t get as tangled around each other or your rod tip etc. We use a zip slide on the main line (make sure the hole through the centre is not too big) and cocktail stick to fix it to the main line once the depth is set.